skignatov/AdmpStat-release/README.md

 Workflow:
 1. Download the files
 2. Run admp2xyz.exe (this converts *.log -> *.xyz)
 3. Run AdmpStat.exe (this will process the trajectory.
-Warning!
-Execution can take long time, up to several  minutes.
 A bunch of new files will appear.
 The main results are in AdmpStat.out)
 Edit *.inp files if you wish to change data files or the work options

+Notice: Since the *.log file was truncated, the newly generated admpstat.out file will be different from the file downloaded from github.